Cosmology from UNIONS weak lensing profiles of galaxy clusters: Data

 The authors state their halo sample demonstrates good completeness.
-We do not expect their halo mass function to be similar to those in the simulations, however, due to the different redshift ranges covered (see Fig.\;\ref{fig:Mz}).
+We do not expect their halo mass function to be similar to those in the simulations, however, due to the different redshift distributions (see Fig.\;\ref{fig:Mz}).